 - You can customize the path to the

 named.connectionsparameter in the tsap-rfc-server.properties file.

-The Feature section details the connection information to enable capabilities involving the Talend SAP RFC Server.
+The Feature section details the connection information to enable features involving the Talend SAP RFC Server.

 feature.idoc.enabled: Enables the IDoc feature.